Sail components

-The Russian sail training ship Kruzenshtern has triangular jibs at the bow, square sails on three masts, and a quadrilateral gaff-rigged sail at the stern.
+The Russian sail training ship Kruzenshtern has triangular jibs and staysail at the bow, square sails on three masts, and a quadrilateral gaff-rigged sail at the stern.

 Yacht flying a triangular, symmetric spinnaker with tri-radial construction—panels radiating from all three corners.

 Bermuda-rigged Yawl with triangular jib and main and mizzen sails with cross-cut construction—parallel panels, sewn together.